Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

-The shaded region in Figure\,\ref{fig:sfrd} depicts the $\rho_{\rm SFR}$ theoretical regime bounded from the bottom by the dust-poor and from the top by the dust-rich early Universe scenario, as calibrated by \citet{Casey_2018}.
-In the dust-poor model, the UV-bright sources, (blue dotted line in Figure\,\ref{fig:sfrd}; \citealt{Dunlop_2016}) dominate the star formation at $z\gtrsim 3.5$, where the dust-formation timescale, driven primarily by AGB stars and supernovae, is expected to be longer than the time it takes to form the first UV-bright galaxies.
+The shaded region in Figure\,\ref{fig:sfrd} depicts the $\rho_{\rm SFR}$ theoretical regime bounded from the bottom by the dust-poor scenario and from the top by the dust-rich scenario of the early Universe, as calibrated by \citet{Casey_2018}.
+In the dust-poor model, the UV-bright sources (dotted blue line in Figure\,\ref{fig:sfrd}; \citealt{Dunlop_2016}) dominate star formation at $z\gtrsim 3.5$, where the dust-formation timescale, driven primarily by asymptotic giant branch (AGB) stars and supernovae, is expected to be longer than the time it takes to form the first UV-bright galaxies.
 The dust-rich model, on the other hand, predicts the cosmic star formation to be dominated by the dusty star forming galaxies between $1.5<z<6.5$.
-As noted by \citet{Casey_2018}, the dust-rich model is somewhat extreme, as very few DSFGs have been found at $z\gtrsim 5$, mainly due to the observational limitations (see \citealt{Casey_2014} for details).
-Indeed, from Figure\,\ref{fig:sfrd}, it can be seen that the IR LF found in this work predicts the number densities of DSFGs similar to the dust-poor model, and consistent with the low detection rates at high redshifts, placing our results in a dust-poor early Universe regime, where the IR sources seem to dominate the star formation rate density at least out to $z\sim 4$.
+As noted by \citet{Casey_2018}, the dust-rich model is somewhat extreme, as very few DSFGs have been found at $z\gtrsim 5$, mainly due to observational limitations (see \citealt{Casey_2014} for details).
+Indeed, from Figure\,\ref{fig:sfrd} it can be seen that the IR LF found in this work predicts number densities of DSFGs that are similar to the dust-poor model and consistent with the low-detection rates at high redshifts, placing our results in a dust-poor early Universe regime, where the IR sources seem to dominate the star formation rate density at least out to $z\sim 4$.